zhstella/saas/README.md

 - Reuse existing Devise accounts by linking them to Google on the first SSO attempt (using the new `provider`/`uid` columns) or auto-provision a campus user if no record exists.
 - Protect the feed by redirecting signed-out visitors to the redesigned login page via the global `authenticate_user!` hook and the authenticated/unauthenticated root split in `routes.rb`.
 - Experience the refreshed login page and global header powered by `application.css` / `login.css` plus the new asset packs, replacing `simple.css` and unifying the UI.
+- Generate thread-specific pseudonyms via the `ThreadIdentity` join table so every author gets a stable alias per conversation instead of a global handle.
+- Reveal identities on demand: posts and comments stay anonymous by default, but authors can opt-in to showing their real email with one click, and every reveal is captured in `AuditLog` for moderator traceability.

 ## Test Suites
 ```bash